 Maria Dontas, '12, is an Account Manager at 24/7 Media, a company whose aim is to provide multi-platform internet marketing strategies.
 She is also recording a solo EP.

-Kelly Hatter, '12, is currently working on her Accelerated Teaching Certificate in Elementary/ Special Education and her Masters of Arts in Teaching at Notre Dame of Maryland University (NDM).
+Kelly Hatter, '12, is currently working on her Accelerated Teaching Certificate in Elementary/ Special Education and her Masters of Arts in Teaching at Notre Dame of Maryland University (NDMU).
 She is also working at the Harbour School in Owings Mills, which serves students with learning disabilities and autism.
-She expects to graduate from NDM in 2015.
+She expects to graduate from NDMU in 2015.

 Caitlin Aymong, '12, received her MA/EdM in School Psychology from Teacher's College at Columbia University.
 She is currently getting my PhD in Applied Developmental and Educational Psychology at Boston College.